The Kings Ferry Ltd. General Conditions of Carriage

 You must check your ticket for errors as soon as you receive it.
 You must inform us of any errors no later than 2 working days after you receive your ticket and, in any event, prior to the stated departure time of the service.
 If you fail to inform us of any errors at the required time, then your ticket will be assumed to be correct.
 We will correct any ticket which contains any errors which were not reasonably apparent if you tell us about those errors as soon as reasonably possible after you notice them and you give us reasonable justification for saying that an error was made.
 You must check the departure location and times shown as it is your responsibility to arrive at the correct stop for the stated time.

 4.2 You must travel with your ticket:

 You must have your ticket with you whenever you travel on a service, and you must produce your ticket for inspection when asked.
 If you do not take your ticket with you when you travel, or do not produce your ticket when asked then you will be considered to have travelled without a ticket.
 If you do not have a ticket when boarding, and subject to seats being available, a ticket must be purchased from an authorised person.

 4.3 You must travel with a valid ticket:

-Effect of travelling without a valid ticket: If you do travel on any service without a valid ticket, you must leave the service when asked, and we will remove you from the coach if you refuse, unless you immediately purchase a valid ticket for your journey and you pay the full appropriate fare as specified by the authorised person for the journey which you are making.
+Effect of travelling without a valid ticket: If you do not possess a valid ticket, you will be refused travel , unless you immediately purchase a valid ticket for your journey and you pay the full appropriate fare as specified by the authorised person for the journey which you are making.

 4.4 Care of your Ticket: